rnovino/VanillaBootstrap/README.md

     animateDropdown: false

 to the file `class.tagging.plugin.php` around line `420`.
 This will ensure that the `tokeninput` plugin doesn't utilize its default styling but instead uses the Bootstrap theme that comes bundled with VanillaBootstrap and that the autocomplete dropdown won't behave strangely.

+#### Page Speed

+There are no extra styles needed for the Page Speed plugin to work - there are however some steps you _must_ follow unless you want to end up seeing a blank page.
+Don't worry, it's dead simple!
+First off, when using the Page Speed plugin with VanillaBootstrap the option `Defer Javascript` must always the set to `disable`.
+Secondly, you'll need to set your jQuery version to _**at least**_ the latest version - the same goes for jQuery UI.
+You can find the latest versions here https://developers.google.com/speed/libraries/devguide#jquery (jQuery UI is found just beneath jQuery).

+#### Incompatibilities

+*_Please note, that there are a **few** plugins that VanillaBootstrap is **NOT** compatible with.
+So far, these can be listed:_

+- __Buttons__ by Mark O'Sullivan - VanillaBootstrap already takes care of button coloring.
+- __Chosen Category__ by myself - VanillaBootstrap includes a custom version of Chosen Category.